 On the lid of box, cut out some opening.
 This will help let oxygen in & create a good air flow around.
 It makes sure the eggs won't get steamed.

 You can use tissue paper, bubble wraps or the Styrofoam packing peanuts.
 Some post offices offer these shipping supplies for very cheap or at times free.
 You can find them online as well.

 Your finished egg box may look something like this (or even much better if you're neat and a careful packer) :)

 |Space outside egg box||The lid with a hole||Space outside egg box|

 |Newspapers||Piece of fabric||Newspapers|

 The daily egg yield for some farms is about 100-150 grams.
-For bigger farms, this can be up to 1 kilo or more a day.
-If you want to make sure the customers receive a good amount of egg with little egg loss (or with lower mortality rate), then pack about 5-10% more of the ordered amount.
-They will be happy and appreciate your spirited kindness.
-Some egg sellers do this to ensure the highest satisfaction for their customers.
+For bigger farms, this can be up to 1 kilo of eggs or more a day.
+If you want to make sure the customers receive a good amount of egg with little egg loss (or with lower mortality rate), then pack about 5-10% more of the ordered egg amount.
+Customers will be happy and appreciate your spirited kindness and business.
+Some egg sellers do this to ensure the highest satisfaction for their customers and a sustained business.